 - (a) The Employer and the Union agree that violence in the workplace is not appropriate and are together committed to maintaining a workplace free of violence. - (b) Workplace violence shall be deemed to take the definition as set out in the OHSA as may be amended from time to time.
-The current statement (as at August 31, 2019) is included in the "Letter of Understanding: Workplace Violence". - The parties further agree that workplace violence also includes incidents of domestic violence entering the workplace. - (c) Employees are encouraged to report threats, an incident or incident(s) of workplace violence to their employment Supervisor or Department Chair as well as to their Union Representative and, to file an "Injury/Incident Report" form.
-A summary of all such "Injury/Incident Report" forms will be forwarded to the Central JHSC, with a copy of the "Injury/Incident Report" to the Union. - (d) If the Employer becomes aware that workplace violence has occurred the Employer will take every precaution reasonable in the circumstances to prevent a recurrence. - (e) Employees will be entitled to register for the training program provided by EOHSS and Employee Health Services, such as Mental Health First Aid Training, at no cost to the employee.
-If an employee chooses to attend such training it will be during non-working hours.

-- (f) The Employer and the Union recognize that where preventative measures have failed to prevent violent incidents, the employee will be entitled to access counseling and support available through the Employee and Family Assistance Program ("EFAP"), at no cost to the employee.
+The current statement (as at August 31, 2019) is included in the "Letter of Understanding: Workplace Violence".

+The parties further agree that workplace violence also includes incidents of domestic violence

+- entering the workplace. - (c) Employees are encouraged to report threats, an incident or incident(s) of workplace violence to their employment Supervisor or Department Chair as well as to their Union Representative and, to file an "Injury/Incident Report" form.
+A summary of all such "Injury/Incident Report" forms will be forwarded to the Central JHSC, with a copy of the "Injury/Incident Report" to the Union. - (d) If the Employer becomes aware that workplace violence has occurred the Employer will take every precaution reasonable in the circumstances to prevent a recurrence. - (e) Employees will be entitled to register for training programs provided by the Employer, such as The Working Mind, at no cost to the employee.
+If an employee chooses to attend such training it will be during non-working hours. - (f) The Employer and the Union recognize that where preventative measures have failed to prevent violent incidents, the employee will be entitled to access counseling and support available through the Employee and Family Assistance Program ("EFAP"), at no cost to the employee.
 If counseling needs to be scheduled during an employee's working hours, the employee will have reasonable flexibility to attend such counseling, having regard for the needs of their employment responsibilities.
-The employee may have their employment duties altered in appropriate circumstances. - (g) A grievance alleging an incident or incidents of violence in the workplace may be commenced at Step 3 of the grievance procedure. - 17.09 No employee will be discharged, penalized, or disciplined for acting in compliance with this Article or with the OHSA and/or its regulations. - 17.10 The Employer will provide First Aid kits in the Workplace as outlined in RMM #1204.
+The employee may have their employment duties altered in appropriate circumstances. - (g) A grievance alleging an incident or incidents of violence in the workplace may be commence at Step 2 of the grievance procedure. - 17.09 No employee will be discharged, penalized, or disciplined for acting in compliance with this Article or with the OHSA and/or its regulations. - 17.10 The Employer shall provide appropriately stocked and easily accessible First Aid kits in the workplace.
+The numbers and location of First Aid kits shall be posted on the University Health and Safety website.